Applying for Financial Aid

 Your subsequent yearly costs will be determined by your enrollment for each term.
 If you are:

-• Enrolled in classes – you will be billed for tuition, University fees, and possible room and board.
+• Enrolled in classes – you will be billed for tuition, University fees, and applicable housing and food.

-• Enrolled in co-op – you will not be billed for tuition, but you will be billed for University fees and possible room and board.
+• Enrolled in co-op – you will not be billed for tuition, but you will be billed for University fees and applicable housing and food.

 Your enrollment depends on which co-op option you choose as part of your academic curriculum.
 Watch our Understanding Co-op video below for more information.